The Diagnostic Disagreement and the Closure Failure of the Quiet-Sun Corona Are the Same Relative Entropy: A single diagnostic is predicted to see a Maxwellian

-L\"{o}rin\v{c}\'{i}k et al.\ (2020) report that quiet-Sun Hinode/EIS spectra are consistent with a Maxwellian, with only active-region loops and moss requiring $\kappa \lesssim 3$; Del Zanna et al.\ (2022) reach similar conclusions for quiescent Fe\,\textsc{xii} diagnostics.
-At face value these results appear in tension with the $\kappa = 2.5$ value adopted from Edmonds (2026a).
+\citet{lorincik2020} report that quiet-Sun Hinode/EIS spectra are consistent with a Maxwellian, with only active-region loops and moss requiring $\kappa \lesssim 3$.
+This is not in tension with $\kappa = 2.5$; it is a consequence of the projection structure of Section~\ref{sec:diagnostic}.

-The information-projection reading developed here predicts precisely the Maxwellian-like spectroscopic appearance that L\"{o}rin\v{c}\'{i}k and Del Zanna observe.
-Under the D\&D convention, $\langle E \rangle$ is held fixed across $\kappa$ by construction.
-The EUV diagnostic projects $f_\kappa$ onto the Maxwellian family under a Bethe-weighted ionization kernel; as Dud\'{\i}k et al.\ (2014) establish, strong Fe\,\textsc{ix}--\textsc{xiii} line intensity ratios vary by $\lesssim 20\%$ across $\kappa = 2$--$25$.
-Quantitatively, the rigorous Dz23 line-ratio inversion of \S\ref{sec:numerical} returns $T_M = 1.47\,\mathrm{MK}$ for the Fe\,\textsc{xii}/Fe\,\textsc{xiii} diagnostic applied to a $\kappa = 2.5$ distribution at $T_\mathrm{eff} = 1.5\,\mathrm{MK}$ --- a $2\%$ offset that falls well inside the observational precision of L\"{o}rin\v{c}\'{i}k et al.\ and Del Zanna et al.\ A spectroscopic inversion that assumes Maxwellian rates and reads line intensities therefore returns a temperature indistinguishable from $T_\mathrm{eff}$ and does not detect the departure from Maxwellian form.
-What reveals $\kappa$ is a second diagnostic that projects the same distribution onto a different moment structure: in the corona, the radio source function of \S\ref{sec:theorem}.
+Under the D\&D convention $\langle E\rangle$ is held fixed across $\kappa$ by construction, and the EUV diagnostic projects $\fk$ onto the Maxwellian family under a Bethe-weighted ionization kernel whose strong-line intensity ratios are largely $\kappa$-insensitive across $\kappa = 2$--$25$ \citep{dudik2014}.
+Quantitatively, inverting the \citet{dz23} Fe\,\textsc{xii}/Fe\,\textsc{xiii} tables here returns $T_M = 1.47\,\mathrm{MK}$ for a $\kappa = 2.5$ distribution at $\Teff = 1.5\,\mathrm{MK}$, a $2\%$ offset, well inside the precision of \citet{lorincik2020}.
+Any single diagnostic operating inside the Bethe-weighted ionization moment class is therefore blind to $\kappa$ at fixed $\langle E\rangle$: it returns a temperature indistinguishable from $\Teff$ and does not detect the departure from Maxwellian form.
+This is the convergence principle of \citet{edmonds2026b}, that every ionization-gated diagnostic structurally returns $\Teff$ regardless of the source distribution at Knudsen number above $\sim 0.01$.
+What reveals $\kappa$ is a second diagnostic that projects the same distribution onto a different moment --- in the corona, the radio source function of Section~\ref{sec:radio}.
+The Maxwellian appearance and the factor-$R$ disagreement are the same fact, seen by one diagnostic and by two.

-The L\"{o}rin\v{c}\'{i}k and Del Zanna results are therefore evidence for the EUV-side projection mechanism described in \S\ref{sec:euv}, not against the $\kappa$ value taken from Edmonds (2026a).
-The apparent tension becomes, under the information-projection reading, a prediction: any single diagnostic operating inside the Bethe-weighted moment class cannot resolve $\kappa$ from a D\&D kappa distribution at fixed $\langle E \rangle$.
-Two diagnostics with different projection kernels are required.